Global Privacy Policy

 • protect against fraud or for risk management purposes;

-• respond to adverse third parties (i.e., adverse parties and their counsel and other agents) in the context of litigation.
+• respond to adverse third parties in the context of litigation.

 In addition, if Starship sells all or part of its business or makes a sale or transfer of assets or is otherwise involved in a merger or business transfer, you acknowledge that Starship may transfer your personal information to a third party as part of that transaction.